GaddePraveen96/Data_engineering_portfolio/README.md

 # Scopus Data Cleaning & Affiliation Structuring (Demo)

-This repository is a **representative demo** of my work on large-scale **scientific data cleaning, structuring, and automation** at the *work place*.
+This repository is a **representative demo** of my work on large-scale **scientific data cleaning, structuring, and automation** at the *work place (cannot disclose comapny)*.

 While this demo uses small anonymized datasets (`~10 rows`), the **production pipeline handled over 7 million Scopus records**, processed and stored in **MySQL (AWS RDS)** using **Navicat** as the GUI.

 > **Note:** All data here is synthetic and anonymized.
-Logic and structure are identical to the real IAAM implementation.
+Logic and structure are identical to the real work place implementation.

 ---